Iyed2410/Imprimini/README.md

 2. Open `index.html` in your web browser to view the website locally.

-## 📱 Screenshots

-[Add screenshots of your website here]

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](link-to-issues).
+Feel free to check the [issues page](https://github.com/Iyed2410/Imprimini/issues).

 ## 📄 License